Discovering Our Character Strengths

 The School’s journey with Character Strengths began in 2014 at our whole of staff conference.
 Staff completed a survey to identify their signature strengths.
 Working together with Justin Robinson, Head of Positivity Institute at Geelong Grammar School, we explored our strengths and how we could best use them in our workplace both with other staff and students.
 As a group we found that our collective signature strengths were Honesty, Kindness, Humour, Fairness, Perseverance and Love.

 Character Strengths are tangible and applicable to all year levels and activities both within and beyond our School.
 Students and staff are challenged and prompted to think about their strengths during class time to ponder these strengths and develop them further.
 In a Year 7 class focusing on Character Strengths, students were given the task of ‘strength spotting’.
 They were asked to identify the five signature strengths of each of their Year 7 teachers.
 Towards the end of the session, each of the teachers came forward to reveal their identified strengths and the students marked off how many they were able to guess correctly.
 In the midst of the activity, the teachers began to talk to the students about how they thought their strengths had developed and how they use them in their lives.
 I’ve rarely seen a group of students more captivated.
-We learnt about the influence that Mr Murray’s sisters had on his character strengths of Love, how boarding school shaped Mrs Orchard’s Bravery and Perseverance and how Mr Potter’s strengths had changed since he became a father.
+We learnt about the influence that Mr Murray’s sisters had on his character strengths of Love and how Mr Potter’s strengths had changed since he became a father.
 The students were, perhaps, able to see their teachers in a different way, through the lens of Character Strengths.